On Data-based Nash Equilibria in LQ Nonzero-sum Differential Games: Preliminaries

 \subsection{Stochastic nonzero-sum differential games}

 In \cite{RhodesLuen1969}, a stochastic zero-sum game was formulated and solved.
 This result was extended to nonzero-sum games in \cite{SaksenaCruz1982}.
-We note that in these articles, as well as in many others in the area of differential games (e.g., \cite{ChongAth1971,LiGaj1995}), the game is formulated as having only two players for notation simplicity.
+In these articles and many others (\cite{ChongAth1971,LiGaj1995}), the game is formulated as having only two players for notation simplicity.
 The extension to the multi-player case can be straightforwardly obtained.
 Thus, consider now the dynamical system